Last Updated: January 10, 2025

 Introduction to Dentatorubral-Pallidoluysian Atrophy

-Dentatorubral-pallidoluysian atrophy (DRPLA) is a progressive neurodegenerative disease resulting from the expansion of a CAG trinucleotide repeat in the atrophin-1 gene.
+Dentatorubral-pallidoluysian atrophy (DRPLA) is a progressive neurodegenerative disease resulting from the expansion of a CAG trinucleotide repeat in the gene (ATN1) encoding the protein identified as atrophin-1.
 Normal individuals have 7–34 CAG repeats whereas affected individuals have from 49–88 repeats.
 The disease gets its name from the neuropathology of the disease which shows that the major areas affected by the neurodegeneration are the dentatorubral and pallidoluysian systems.
 Like most all of the trinucleotide repeat expansion diseases, DRPLA is inherited as an autosomal dominant condition.
+Prevalence of DRPLA is highest in individuals of Japanese ancestry.

 Molecular Biology of DRPLA